jomz/spree-ckeditor/README.markdown

 The config file as shipped is ready for use and customizes the default toolbar according to style found in popular word processors today.

-The config file can be tuned to your linking.
+The config file can be tuned to your liking.
 Commenting the "config.toolbar_Full" definition will display the complete toolbar.